 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "J.D.
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "J.D.
 Power: Bag Fees, Mergers Impact Customer Satisfaction".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.